cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 ## Thanks for reading!

 The next chapter is about adding unit tests to your project.
-It will be published on January 8, 20202.

 {{< figure src="/images/hypermodern-python-01/train.png" link="../hypermodern-python-02-testing" class="centered" >}}
 <span class="centered">[Continue to the next chapter](../hypermodern-python-02-testing)</span>